Top 10 Camino Dishes on the Camino Frances

 Top 10 Camino Dishes

-1- White Asparagus
+1) White Asparagus

-Another Navarrese speciality is ‘pochas’, a regional type of bean, stewed with Serrano ham cubes.
-Helena from Casa Sabina in Roncesvalles serves delicious ‘pochas’.
+Navarra’s white asparagus is the most famous in Spain.
+The asparagus is delicious with just a dollop of mayonnaise sauce.
+Another Navarrese speciality is ‘Pochas’, a regional type of bean stewed with Serrano ham cubes.
+Helena from Casa Sabina in Roncesvalles serves delicious ‘Pochas’.

-2- Chilindrón sauce
+2) Chilindrón sauce

-Chilindrón is a traditional sauce from Navarra, Basque Country, and Aragón regions, made with red vegetables, mainly tomatoes and red peppers.
+Chilindrón is a traditional sauce from Navarra in the Basque Country and in the Aragón regions.
+It’s made with red vegetables, mainly tomatoes and red peppers.
+You will likely find meat such as lamb or chicken cooked ‘al chilindrón’, in ‘chilindrón’ sauce.

 carne-chilindron-camino-dishes-food-camino-de-santiago-caminoways

-3- Potatoes Rioja style
+3) Potatoes Rioja style

-4- Ice cream in Logroño
+4) Ice cream in Logroño

-5- Tapas in Burgos
+5) Tapas in Burgos

-6- Cured meats in León
+6) Cured meats in León

 cured-meats-camino-dishes-food-camino-de-santiago-caminoways

-7- Cakes and Chocolate from Astorga
+7) Cakes and Chocolate from Astorga

-Don’t forget to try the famous ‘mantecados’ (little buttery cakes) and ‘hojaldres’ (super sweet sticky puffy pastries).
+Astorga had, at one stage, up to 64 chocolate factories, which is as good an excuse as any to stop and taste some of the artisan chocolate made locally.
+Don’t forget to try the famous ‘Mantecados’ (little buttery cakes) and ‘Hojaldres’ (super sweet sticky puffy pastries).
 There is also a chocolate museum in town.

-8- Botillo in El Bierzo
+8) Botillo in El Bierzo

-It is a dish where various parts of the pig chopped, seasoned, spiced and stuffed together to be cured and smoked for a few days.
+You will cross El Bierzo on the Camino Frances, its capital being Ponferrada.
+The most famous dish of this region is ‘Botillo’.
+It’s a dish where various parts of the pig are chopped, seasoned, spiced and stuffed together to be cured and smoked for a few days.

-El Bierzo is also famous for its cherries so make sure to try them if you are traveling in Summer, you will see them in orchards along the walk and in every supermarket.
+It gets cooked and sliced before serving and can also be eaten in stews.
+El Bierzo is also famous for its cherries, so try them if you are travelling in the summer.
+You will see them in orchards along the walk and in every supermarket.

-9- Octopus ‘market fair-style in Melide
+9) Octopus ‘market fair-style in Melide

-Galicia’s most traditional dish is the Octopus, eaten traditionally on market days, hence its name in Galego (pulpo á feira – octopus market day style).
+Galicia’s most traditional dish is the Octopus, eaten traditionally on market days, hence its name in Galego (Pulpo á feira – octopus market day style).

-Stop for a ‘ración’ (portion) at a real ‘pulpería’, a bar or restaurant specialised in cooking octopus, where the octopus is simply boiled and served with a sprinkle of sea salt and smoked paprika.
-(This the first of Roland’s Top 10 Camino Dishes)
+Stop for a ‘ración’ (portion) at a real ‘pulpería’, a bar or restaurant specialised in cooking octopus, where the octopus is boiled and served with a sprinkle of sea salt and smoked paprika.
+A Garnacha in Melide is a popular stop on the last section of the Camino Frances.

 octopus-pulpo-food-camino-de-santiago-caminoways

-10- Arzúa cheese
+10) Arzúa cheese

-Explore the small shops in town to get a taste of the local cheese, for example at the old school butcher shop of father and son Luís and Luís, also known as ‘Carnicería Tarazona’.
+Explore the small shops in town to get a taste of the local cheese, for example, at the old school butcher shop of father and son Luís and Luís, also known as ‘Carnicería Tarazona’.

-They will milk the cow for fresh milk on the spot and they sell the traditional Arzúa cheese, as well as their meats.
+They will milk the cow for fresh milk on the spot, and they sell the traditional Arzúa cheese, as well as their meats.
+The family has been running the establishment for over 100 years.

 Buen Camino and Buen Provecho!
 We have previously shared our list of the 10 best Galician dishes not to miss if you are walking the Camino de Santiago.